 Shangri-La.
 That’s the official nickname for Ojai, a small town nestled in a rich valley surrounded by mountains, located between Los Angeles and Santa Barbara.
 In fact, the name Ojai (pronounced oh-hy) is said to have originated from an indigenous term for the word nest.
 However, the name actually originates from the Native American Chumash word for moon.

 So, this nest in the valley of the moon is now my home, as of January 2.
 After living in the chaparral hills of the San Gabriel Valley in Los Angeles for the past 30 years, I’ve decided to take the plunge and move to my own piece of heaven in the Ojai Valley.
-That’s me kicking my feet up at the Ojai Valley Inn (pictured above), while gazing out at the serene Ojai Valley.
+That’s me holding Teddy, poised over the Ojai Valley at sunset.
 This is going to be my new view every morning.

 Why Ojai, you ask?
 There are just so many reasons why I love this place: The land, air, soil, mountains, people, and spirit of Ojai make me feel at peace.
 Just for fun, I looked up what Wikipedia says about Ojai and found this description: “Ojai is a tourism destination known for its boutique hotels, recreation opportunities, hiking, spiritual retreats, farmers’ markets, and local organic agriculture.”
 That pretty much sums up what I love about Ojai!
 Ojai has been doing organics, farmers markets, sustainability, yoga, meditation, plant-based living, art, theater, and caring for people, animals and the planet long before it was a thing!
 This town was so far ahead of its time, but in a simple, non-flashy sort of way.
 Bottom line: these are my peeps!